 Tube development and epithelial matrix biology in C. elegans

 C. elegans, signaling, genetics, cell biology, tube development.

 Description of Research

 Organs are made up of tubes with different sizes and shapes that are specialized for their particular functions.
 The tiniest tubes, such as many mammalian capillaries, are unicellular, with the lumen actually inside the cell.
 More than half of all capillaries in the brain and in the renal glomeruli are unicellular tubes.
 Capillary defects are associated with cardiovascular diseases, stroke and age-associated dementia, and are a devastating side effect of diabetes, but little is known about how narrow capillaries are formed or protected.

 My lab's research utilizes the “excretory” or renal-like system of the nematode worm Caenorhabditis elegans as a model system for studying the mechanisms that build, shape and stabilize narrow tubes.
 C. elegans has many advantages for such studies, including a very simple and well described anatomy that can be visualized by live imaging and that allows phenotypic analysis at single-cell resolution.
 C. elegans also is highly amenable to powerful forward and reverse genetic approaches to find genes involved in a process of interest.
 Using forward genetic screens, our lab has identified many genes that are important for building, shaping and stabilizing narrow tubes, and we are studying the pathways and mechanisms through which these act.
 Some of the questions we're addressing are:

 How does auto-fusion promote seamless tube growth and shaping?

 We showed that EGF-Ras-ERK signaling controls many aspects of unicellular tube morphology through a key target, the transmembrane fusogen AFF-1.
 AFF-1 fuses plasma membranes to convert an autocellular "seamed" tube into a "seamless" tube that lacks adherens junctions or tight junctions along its length.
 AFF-1 then mediates additional intracellular membrane-merging events that grow and shape the tube.
-We are studying this role of AFF-1 and other cytoskeletal changes and vesicle trafficking pathways that allow seamless tubes to adopt very complex, elongated shapes.
+We are studying the role of AFF-1 and other cytoskeletal changes and vesicle trafficking pathways that allow seamless tubes to adopt very complex, elongated shapes.